 Description: WLTRAY.exe is not essential for the Windows OS and causes relatively few problems.
 WLTRAY.exe is located in the C:\Windows\System32 folder or sometimes in a subfolder of C:\Windows.

 Known file sizes on Windows 10/8/7/XP are 1,392,640 bytes (20% of all occurrences), 3,444,736 bytes and 34 more variants.

 The file is not a Windows system file.
-Wltray.exe is an unknown file in the Windows folder.
+WLTRAY.exe is an unknown file in the Windows folder.
 The application is loaded during the Windows boot process (see Registry key: MACHINE\Run, Run).
 The program is not visible.
-Wltray.exe is able to monitor applications.
 Therefore the technical security rating is 59% dangerous, however you should also read the user reviews.

-Important: Some malware disguises itself as wltray.exe, particularly when not located in the C:\Windows\System32 folder.
-Therefore, you should check the wltray.exe process on your PC to see if it is a threat.
+Important: Some malware camouflages itself as WLTRAY.exe, for example Virus.Win32.Virut.ce (detected by Kaspersky), and W32.Virut.CF (detected by Symantec).
+Therefore, you should check the WLTRAY.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

-To help you analyze the wltray.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
+To help you analyze the WLTRAY.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
-Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.
+BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.